-Padel is renowned for being one of the most popular low impact sports up and coming in the UK.
-With similar traits of other ball and racket sports like tennis and squash it still requires some warm up action before you start.
+Padel is renowned for being one of the most popular low-impact sports up and coming in the UK.
+With similar traits to other ball and racket sports like tennis and squash, it still requires some warm-up action before you start.

 Warming Up Your Joints